Psalm 33 – The Great and Awesome God

 i.
 “All along the line of history this verse has been verified.
 The strongest battalions melt like snowflakes when God is against them.”
 (Spurgeon)

 b.
 A horse is a vain hope for safety: Horses were some of the most advanced military tools in that day.
-Because there is a God in heaven who governs the affairs and destiny of men, even the use of the most effective resources and technologies cannot in itself determine the outcome.
+Because there is a God in heaven who governs the affairs and destiny of men, even the use of the most effective resources and technologies cannot in themselves determine the outcome.

 i.
 “If the strength of horses be of God, or be his gift (Job 39:19), then trust not in the strength of horses: use the strength of horses, but do not trust the strength of horses.”
 (Caryl, cited in Spurgeon)